rust-lang/rfcs/text/3641-export-function-ordinals.md

 1. Can ordinals be skipped?
 If you specify ordinals `1, 3, 4`, should this throw an error as `2` is skipped?
 2. If ordinals `1, 3` are specified, and you have another exported function, should it use `2` (the next unused ordinal) or `4` (the next in the sequence)?
 3. Instead of implementing this proposal, Could the usage of the `.def` file be changed to allow other functions to stay exported, even if they aren't included in the `.def` file?
-4. When [RFC3325 - Unsafe Attributes](https://rust-lang.github.io/rfcs/3325-unsafe-attributes.html) is implemented, should `link_ordinal` be marked unsafe if there is a chance of collisions?

 # Future possibilities
 [future-possibilities]: #future-possibilities